dbushell/dbushell.com/src/data/blog/2024/modern-wordpress.md

 ~~I'm giving this app one last chance before I bin it for good.~~

 **Update 2:** fool me twice, shame on me.
 It's binned.
 I'm back to Docker.

+### Update for 13th May 2024

+I've written a [small follow-up](/2024/05/13/modern-wordpress-an-update/) to discuss feedback and corrections.